llooker/blocks_salesforce/README.md

 Thank you for using Looker's Salesforce Block.
 Below, we've provided a brief overview of the Block components.
 For assistance implementing any of the included patterns, please reach out to your assigned Looker Analyst or Looker Support.

+*Please note that this Block is built for the Pl/pgSQL dialect.
+For BigQuery, please refer to our other [Block here](https://github.com/llooker/salesforce_fivetran)*

 ### About This Block
 - Dialects:
     - PL/pgSQL (PostgreSQL, Redshift, Greenplum), Microsoft SQL Server (2012+)